The impact of block sizes in a data centre

 As mentioned prior, a block is how much storage payload is sent in a single unit.
 The physics of it become obvious when you think about the size of a 4KB payload versus a 256KB payload (or even a 512KB payload).

-Throughput is the result of IOPS, and the block size for each I/O being sent or received.
+Throughput is the measure of IOPS x block size for each I/O being sent or received.
 Since a 256KB block has 64 times the amount of data as a 4K block, size impacts throughput.
-In addition, the size and quantity of blocks impacts bandwidth on the fabric and the amount of processing required on the servers, network and storage environments.
+In addition, the size and quantity of blocks impact bandwidth on the fabric and the amount of processing required on the servers, network and storage environments.
 All of these items have a big impact on application performance.

 The applications that generate blocks